Note: This poll is now closed.

 This design uses a semi abstract approach.
 It uses stylized rendering s of the unique house facades along Woodbine Avenue as a decorative element which ties the composition together.
 It also shows the boardwalk from its east and west perspective.
 The interactive element in this design are again the dandelion seeds blowing across the mural to show the changing of the seasons.
 People can take pictures of themselves blowing on the dandelion flower.

-A personal favorite, this design makes use of a more abstract approach.
+This design makes use of a more abstract approach.
 It depicts more local landmarks such as the exterior and interior of the historic R.C.
 Harris Water Treatment Plant, the Leuty Lifeguard Station and the Kew Gardens Gazebo.
 Here the Jazz Festival is referenced by the figures playing music and dancing in front of the gazebo.
 The boardwalk and the Toronto skyline is depicted to the right.
 The interactive element in the mural is the little girl running with a kite which then turns into a pattern of kites decorating the top left of the mural.
 One of the kites will have a string leading to the bottom where people may photograph themselves holding the kite string next to the little girl.